 We value customers who want to shop small and eat local.
 We also understand that not everyone wants to eat piles of turnips each week during the cold growing season (even if they are beautiful, local, and organically grown turnips!).
 We know this because we tried a local-only approach to distribution during our first year as a food hub in 2014.
 During that first winter season, the company almost went out of business as we lost a large portion of our customers due to the limited variety of foods from our local farmers.
 Yikes!
 In an effort to stay afloat, we did three things:

 1) We surveyed customers to see what they thought about eating regionally grown food (in addition to local food) from sustainable, ethical, and small family farms.
 The response was overwhelming!
 96.5% of our customer base wanted to eat seasonally, saying “Hell yes, I love grapefruit!”

 2) We partnered with farmers who invest in an extended growing season in order to bring you leafy, locally grown greens year round.

-3) We partnered with local makers to bring you small batch, artisanally made products that add variety to your plates (hello, pickles!).
+3) We partnered with local makers to bring you small batch, artisanal products that add variety to your plates (hello, pickles!).